- Website accessibility

 Find out about the Library and its services early in your time at the University and do not hesitate to ask for help or check out the website for services that may be helpful to you.

-Our libraries are located on the St Lucia, Gatton and Ipswich campuses and in three teaching hospitals and in the Dental School.
+Our libraries are located on the St Lucia, Gatton and Ipswich campuses and in three teaching hospitals.

 Consult the Locations page for more details.
 The floor plans indicate the location of lifts and wheelchair accessible toilets in each branch, and also the locations of height-adjustable computer workstations and desks.